ottypes/json1/spec.md

 The JSON OT type replaces the JSON0 OT type.
 Once this type is working, JSON0 will be deprecated.
 We'll write functions to automatically convert JSON0 ops to JSON ops.

-Unlike the [big table of operations](https://github.com/ottypes/json0/blob/master/README.md#summary-of-operations) in JSON0, the new OT type will only support three operation components:
+Unlike the [big table of operations](https://github.com/ottypes/json0/blob/master/README.md#summary-of-operations) in JSON0, the new OT type will only support essential three operation components:

 - Pick up subtree
 - Place subtree